How do you make ends meet?

 How are funds used?

-So in summary, our major costs are the usual ones for a film production house, with the less usual element that we prioritse buying film gear secondhand (except for batteries and hard drives).
+Our major costs are the usual ones for a film production house, with the less usual element that we prioritse buying film gear secondhand (except for batteries and hard drives).
 The conflict between our films’ messages and the high energy/mining/waste involved in creating the gear we use is not lost on us and each purchase is thoughtfully made.
 (If you’re in film yourself and have a geeky interest in the gear we use, we’ve added the list on the FAQs page.)

-The rest of our costs, outside of film production itself, go to platforms that enable the maintenance of this website, cloud file storage, subscriptions for editing and other post-production programmes and music libraries, and of course accountancy programme and fees, gear insurance, and general home office costs.
+The rest of our costs, outside of film production itself, go to platforms that enable the maintenance of this website, cloud file storage, subscriptions for editing and other post-production programmes and music libraries, and of course our accountancy programme and fees, gear insurance, and general home office costs.
 It all inevitably mounts up, even when you think of your business as tiny!

-In total, our monthly outgoings come to between NZ$7000 and $10,000, not counting film production, where each film has a separate budget – you can get a sense of the costs of making films from our budgets on the Open Collective platform.
-Usually NZ$10–15,000 for a short film and we’ve spent between NZ$40–65,000 for longer-form films.
-We haven’t made a properly budgeted feature film yet (both A Simpler Way and Living the Change were made predominantly from smelly oily rags!).
+In total, our monthly outgoings come to between NZ$7000 and $10,000, not counting film production, where each film has a separate budget.
+Usually NZ$15–20,000 for a short film and we’ve spent between NZ$40–80,000 for longer-form films.

 Ethics